Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Parasaurolophus was a Hadrosaurid.
 Click image to find out more about this kind of dinosaur.

-Hadrosaurids are also known as ‘duck-billed’ dinosaurs due to their wide mouth parts.
-Hadrosauridae is a family of ornithopods descended from the Iguanodontians.
-Many Hadrosaurids were able to walk on both two and four feet; they would use all four feet when grazing, but would run using just their hind legs.
+Hadrosauridae was a family of ornithopods descended from the Iguanodontians.
+Many Hadrosaurids were able to walk both on two and four feet; they likely used all four feet when grazing, but ran using only their hind legs.

 Example Hadrosaurids